 How often Should You Inspect a Ladder?

-The ideal ladder inspection practice is to inspect it every time before you go to use them.
+The ideal ladder inspection practice is to inspect it every time before using it.
 But the checking frequency is connected to how often you use them.

 How often should you inspect a ladder?

-Inspection isn’t only for ensuring that the parts of the ladder are still working.
-It’s also for determining hazards such as cracks, rusted frame, loose steps, and bends.
+Inspection isn’t only for ensuring the ladder’s parts are still working.
+It also determines hazards such as cracks, rusted frames, loose steps, and bends.

 How often do ladders need to be inspected?
 Here’s my answer to the question of ladder inspection frequency: